 MIAMs - Guidance

+Guidance to the FMSB MIAMs Standards and Expectations

 This Guidance provides additional support for mediators when conducting MIAMs, and should be read alongside the Standards and Expectations document.
+There is excellent background material available that relates to the conduct of information and assessment meetings, some of which is listed at the end of this document.
+The Guidance is likely to evolve, not least by its discussion in case supervision and other conversations between mediators.

 A MIAM is an opportunity for potential participants to learn about mediation and other dispute resolution processes so that that they can make an informed choice about how best to resolve issues arising from separation.

-It is important that mediators create an environment in which potential participants feel emotionally supported, can listen actively to potential participants’ stories, convey information that is specific to potential participants’ needs in a way that can be easily understood, and take a holistic approach to help potential participants choose a process that is right for them and their family.
+It is important that mediators create an environment in which potential participants feel emotionally supported and safe, can listen actively to potential participants’ stories, convey information that is specific to potential participants’ needs in a way that can be easily understood, and take a holistic approach to help potential participants choose a process that is right for them and their family.
+The building of rapport, trust and understanding, without judgment or challenge to impartiality, is a fundamental mediation skill.

-The numbering below corresponds to the MIAMs Standards and Expectations.
+The numbering below corresponds to the Standards and Expectations.

 Information Sharing